ajaanek/Sports-Retail-Revenue/README.md

 By segmenting customers based on their purchase frequency, recency, and average spend, the project highlights opportunities for targeted marketing and personalized customer retention strategies.

 ## Technical Skills Demonstrated
-- **Data Cleaning & Transformation**: Efficiently managed and preprocessed data in Python.
+- **Data Cleaning & Transformation**: Efficiently managed and preprocessed data in SQL.
-- **Tableau**: Built dynamic dashboards with interactive visualizations, including bar charts, scatter plots, and Pareto analyses.
+- **PowerBI**: Built dynamic dashboards with interactive visualizations, including bar charts, scatter plots, and bubble charts.
 - **Analytical Thinking**: Derived actionable insights from the data, providing a comprehensive view of sales performance and customer behavior.

 ## Conclusion